0xcii/airdrop-hunter-nft/README.md

-# Bored Ape NFT Minting dApp ( Udemy The Fullstack Nft Minting Website Course)
+# Airdrops NFT Minting dApp ( Udemy The Fullstack Nft Minting Website Course)

 This a complete example of fullstack NFT minting dApp. **BoredApe** is built with the purpose of providing an _entry point for future NFT Minting Website_ projects.